New York City: Beyond Times Square

 Unique experiences

-Neighborhood Tours: Visit local neighborhoods with locals, learn about daily life and hidden spots.
-Local Food Crawls: Sample neighborhood specialties, locals know every good spot.
+Neighborhood Tours: Visit local neighborhoods with locals, learn about daily life and hidden spots beyond the tourist traps.
+Local Food Crawls: Sample neighborhood specialties, locals know every good spot—from authentic ethnic cuisines in Queens to artisanal eateries in Brooklyn, similar to the vibrant street food culture in Mexico City.
 Subway Adventures: Navigate the subway system, locals know every line and transfer.
 Local Market Visits: Explore neighborhood markets, locals shop here daily.
 Neighborhood Bars: Experience local nightlife, locals socialize in their areas.

 Local markets